-III the psychological causes of unhappiness have some common traits.
-Usually a happy man is often deprived of a particular satisfaction in his youth.
+In the psychological causes of unhappiness man has some common traits.
+Usually a hapless man is often deprived of a particular satisfaction in his youth.
 Therefore, he values it more than any other satisfaction.

 This makes his life narrowly focused.
 A person might also feel so frustrated that he desires no satisfaction altogether.